-- 3.10.
-The setting of the 'final premium pool' is a decision of the CEO. - 3.11.
-In setting the premium pool the CEO (or Delegate) should consider: - > obligations under the PGPA Act, including those to exercise care and diligence, and act in good faith and for a proper purpose (refer to Attachment A); - > trends in claim performance and the 'price signal' which the premium sends to premium payers to reduce compensation costs by effective rehabilitation and work health and safety measures; - > the current and projected funding ratio, relative to the target, throughout the 10-year financial projection; - > a preference by premium payers for stability and predictability in premium rates from year to year, and - > relevant legislative requirements including any guidelines issued by the Commission. - 3.12.
-These factors may conflict and it should be recognised that judgement may need to be exercised by the CEO (or Delegate) to balance these considerations. - 3.13.
-If the funding ratio is or is projected to be outside the target range at a future year-end, the uncertainty margin should be adjusted above or below the value originally determined as per 3.7 above.
+- 3.11.
+The setting of the 'final premium pool' is a decision of the CEO. - 3.12.
+In setting the premium pool the CEO (or Delegate) should consider: - > obligations under the PGPA Act, including those to exercise care and diligence, and act in good faith and for a proper purpose (refer to Attachment A) - > trends in claim performance and the 'price signal' which the premium sends to premium payers to reduce compensation costs by effective rehabilitation and work health and safety measures1 - > the current and projected funding ratio, relative to the target, throughout the 10-year financial projection - > a preference by premium payers for stability and predictability in premium rates from year to year - > relevant legislative requirements including any guidelines issued by the Commission. - 3.13.
+These factors may conflict and it should be recognised that some judgement may need to be exercised by the CEO (or Delegate) to balance these considerations. - 3.14.
+If the funding ratio is-or is projected to be-outside the target range at a future year-end, the uncertainty margin should be adjusted above or below the value originally determined as per 3.8 above.
 The adjusted uncertainty margin should be consistent with a strategy to return the projected funding ratio to the target range based on the following table:

-Funding ratio Margin over central estimate
+D 1 100/

->125% Down to -10%
+Down to -10%

-111%-125% 0%
+0%

-91%-110% Up to 15%
+Up to 15%

-81%-90% Up to 20%
+Up to 20%

-71%-80% Up to 25%
+Up to 25%

-<70% Up to 30%
+Up to 30%